cseg-michigan/cseg-michigan.github.io/liaison.md

 section: liaison
 ---

-Tutu Ajayi is the current liaison, and represents CSEG at faculty meetings.
+Fahad Kamran is the current liaison, and represents CSEG at faculty meetings.